iasebsil83/C_MoreStrings/README.txt

 This program is a simple utility library that offers some useful string & string array functions.

-A demonstration program is made in prog.c.
+A demonstration program is made in src/prog.c.

-More information about this library are available in more_strings.c.
+More information about this library are available in lib/more_strings.c.